mcworkaholic/IS443-Bike-Database/README.md

     pip install -r path/to/requirements.txt --upgrade
     ```

-5.  run script.sql in SQL developer
+5.  run script.sql in SQL developer to create the database

 6. Run main.py via terminal or your editor and navigate to your/ip/login to test